mubeenmughal/infoapp/README.md

 Info App

-This Project is an online Information applicstion of employees.
+This Project is an online Information application of employees.

 * You can add new person data

-* you can add now employment data of existing employees
+* you can add new employment data of existing employees

-* The data is shown the root page
+* The data is shown on the root page

 System Dependencies

 * Rails 7.0.1
 * ruby 2.7.0
-* sqlite

 Services

 * hotwire
 * tailwind
 * rspec
-DB

-* DB used: sqlite

 Gems used